Important Changes to Prior Approval Under Part 20 GPDO – 56 Day Rule Planning

 Changes to Prior Approval fees under Part 20

-New fees have been introduced for Prior Approval applications under Part 20 for construction of new dwellings.
-This does not apply to Class AA for enlarging a house through an upward extension.
+New fees have been introduced for Prior Approval applications under Part 20 GDPO for the construction of new dwellings.
+It is worth noting that these new rules on permitted development do not apply to Class AA for enlarging a house through an upward extension.

 50 or fewer new dwellings